mindkin/hourfleet/docs/howitworks.md

 In a car sharing network people must trust each other to borrow and rent vehicles.
 The car owners must at least trust the network that borrowers are legally qualified to drive their cars, and borrowers must at least trust car owners that cars are legally safe to drive.
 Everyone on the network, borrowers and car owners will want trust to some degree that everyone involved is legitimate, and the network has limited that kind of risk as much as it can.

-Since many people may be using the network or specific car for the first time, trust is going to be need inferred from the other party's network membership and from the feedback and rating given by others on the network about them.
+Since many people may be using the network or specific car for the first time, trust will likely be inferred from the other party's network membership and from the feedback and rating given by others on the network about them.

 For these reasons, and others, all Hourfleet networks support two things: Verifications and Ratings and Reviews.

 Rating and reviews are well understood today.
 People using a service (i.e a car sharing service) get the option to rate and give open and honest feedback about their experience of the service, and of the people providing it to them.
-They typically do this in the hope that it helps or benefits others coming after them make either a good purchase or a poor purchase choice.
-Today, with many online services, this is a common experience, and it is expected whenever its difficult to establish initial trust between the individuals participating in the service (i.e. between the owner of the car, and the person using it temporarily).
-Your car sharing network is no different, where many people may not have very extensive experience with the other people providing them service.
+They typically do this in the hope that it helps or benefits others coming after them to make an informed purchase choice.
+Today, with many online services, this is a common experience, and is expected whenever it's difficult to establish initial trust between the individuals participating in the service (i.e. between the owner of the car, and the person using it temporarily).
+Your car sharing network is no different, where many people may not have extensive experience with the other people providing them service.
 Particularly in the P2P networks, feedback and ratings are critical to making it succeed.

 In terms of qualifying people and qualifying the minimum level of service they provide (i.e. renting their car), ratings and feedback are not enough to define a minimum level of quality.
 Every car, car owner, and borrower needs to be verified as well.

 Every user and every car on your network will have its own set of verifications.
 Depending whether you are a borrower, car owner or car, your set of verifications will differ.
-For example, a borrower must have, at least: a verified email address, a verified phone number, a verified credit card and a verified drivers license.
+For example, a borrower must have at least: a verified email address, a verified phone number, a verified credit card and a verified drivers license.
 A car owner must have at least: a verified email address, a verified phone number and a verified bank account.
 A car must have: a verified license plate and a verified certificate of road worthiness.

 Whenever a person or car is registered on your network, there is an ongoing process which they must go through continuously to complete and maintain their list of verifications.
-The must get and stay fully verified to continue to use the service.
+They must get and stay fully verified to continue to fully use the service.
 Until they are fully verified, their use of the service will be limited.
 For example, until a borrower is fully verified they will not be able to actually use a car.
 Similarly, until a car is fully verified, borrowers will be unable to book or rent that car.
+Some activities like finding a car do not require being completely verified.

 Some of these verifications, like: car license plate, are not going to change over time.
-Some of these verifications, like: email address will only change if the user manually changes their email address.
+Some of these verifications, like an email address, will only change if the user manually updates them.
 Some of these verifications will automatically change over time, like a drivers license, or credit card, when it expires.

-Some of these verifications can be automatically verified by the Hourfleet system, such as a person's email address or their credit card, etc. However, some of these verifications, like a drivers license, and possibly a car's license plate, can only be manually verified by the Network Operator, typically by way of some other government service/system.
+Some of these verifications can be automatically verified by the Hourfleet system, such as a person's email address or their credit card, etc. Other verifications like a drivers license, and possibly a car's license plate, can only be manually verified by the Network Operator, typically by way of some other government service/system.

 The network operator, your business, is therefore responsible for monitoring and managing these verifications for the users of the network.